kahypar/kahypar/README.md

 ```sh
 g++ -std=c++14 -DNDEBUG -O3 -I/usr/local/include -L/usr/local/lib program.cc -o program -lkahypar
 ```

+Note: If boost is not found during linking, you might need to add `-L/path/to/boost/lib -I/path/to/boost/include -lboost_program_options` to the command.

 To remove the library from your system use the provided uninstall target: